Extend Or Expand Volume Of Windows Partition In Windows 7/Vista

 If you are beginner or a pro, it doesn’t matter, today I will clear all misconceptions and solve this problem once and for all.

 I will solve this problem using Windows build-in Disk Management tool.
-Go to Start Menu and right-click on Computers, select Manage, and finally click on Disk Management on the let sidebar.
+Right-click Computer, select Manage, and finally click on Disk Management on the let sidebar.
 In my case it looks like the screenshot below.

 Disk Management